Shadow of the Colossus

 Colossus 16 (Evis)

 All is normal.

 This line appears nowhere in the final game.
 While the tone of the Japanese line indicates that it is spoken by one of the soldiers, none of Emon’s men have any voice acting other than an occasional “Ho!”, presumably translating to “Yes!”, in response to his commands.
 The only exception is one soldier saying “Lord Emon!”, as seen further down in this article.
 However, in the ending cutscene of an unfinished preview version of Shadow of the Colossus, a demo of the game released in an incomplete form, one of the soldiers speaks when Emon and his men arrive at the Shrine of Worship.
-This voice clip does not appear in the final game, and, as you can see, the line has no subtitles even in the Preview version.
+This voice clip does not appear in the final game, and the line has no subtitles, even in the Preview version.
 It’s possible that the voice clip corresponds to this unused line.
 Perhaps the soldier did not detect anything unusual upon first arriving at the shrine and thus reported “All is normal.”

 The idols have been destroyed!

 Emon originally exclaimed this in despair upon entering the temple.

 Emon accuses wander of treachery.